-We know that we are facing at least another three weeks in tight lock-down and after that, presumably, the country will begin a slow unfurling, a gradual unclenching.
+After a year of lock-downs and long periods of working from home the country will begin a slow unfurling, a gradual unclenching.
 Undoubtedly, we will be full of energy ready to burst into life, ready to hit the fast lane, ready to do business again.
-Should we though start planning for this now, putting in place some basic provision so that we don’t fall back in on ourselves.
 Here I suggest 10 bases we need to cover before we spring out of the traps.

 The main point in all this is to keep ourselves and our staff and customers safe and well.
 Safety is an on-going process which should be woven into the fabric of the business but sometimes we are presented with an opportunity to take a breath and review where we are.
 This, it would appear, is one of those opportunities.

 Need any assistance implementing any of these services OJ Safety can help.
 Please visit our website or call us on 01924 261789.